 - B4.
 Explain in detail the order process used by your company with respect to your exports to Canada from the point of the purchase order, through to delivery and payment for the goods.
 Identify and describe fully the documentation used in each step of the process.
 Indicate the terms and conditions of sale, including the payment and shipping terms. - B5.
 Identify any party receiving a commission on subject goods sold to the importers in Canada during the POI.
 Explain the relationship between your company and the party receiving the commission.
 Provide the following: - (a) activities performed for which the commission was paid; - (b) nature of the commission; - (c) amount of the commission; - (d) basis for calculating the commission; - (e) method of payment; - (f) currency of payment; - (g) timing of payment; and - (h) other relevant details. - B6.
-The CBSA considers the date of sale to be the date that the parties establish the material aspects of the sale.
+The CBSA considers the date of sale to be the date that the parties establish the material terms of the sale.
 The date of the order confirmation is usually considered the date of sale although the date of sale could be the contract, purchase order or invoice date, or such other date which establishes the material terms of sale.
-If any of the terms of sale are subsequently revised, the date that the revision was made is usually considered the date of sale. - (a) For your export sales to Canada, at what stage in the process (e.g. contract date, purchase order date) are the material terms of the sale established?
+If any of the terms of sale are subsequently revised, the date that the revision was made is usually considered the date of sale. - (a) For your export sales to Canada, at what stage in the process (e.g., Request for Tender/Proposal date, date of Tender/Proposal offered, date of Tender Acceptance, contract date, purchase order date) are the material terms of the sale established?
 In other words, what do you consider is the date of sale?
-Explain. - (b) If different methods are used to identify the dates of sale for different transactions, (e.g., spot sales and short term and long-term contracts), explain what you consider to be the date of sale for each type of transaction and explain why different methods are used. - (c) For your export sales to Canada, under what circumstances can terms of sale changed? - B7.
+Explain. - (b) If different methods are used to identify the dates of sale for different transactions, (e.g., spot sales and short term and long-term contracts), explain what you consider to be the date of sale for each type of transaction and explain why different methods are used. - (c) For your export sales to Canada, under what circumstances can terms of sale be changed? - (d) For each of the exports to Canada during the POI, provide a copy of each of the following documents: - (i) the Request for Tender/Proposal; - (ii) the Tender/Proposal offered by your company; and, - the Tender Acceptance. - B7.
 Appendix 1 provides the format to be used when responding to this question.
-Please refer to the electronic Excel® file "RB3 2020 IN Exporter RFI Dumping Appendix 1.xlsx" included with this RFI for completion of this Appendix.
+Please refer to the electronic Excel® file "SPT 2021 IN Exporter RFI Dumping Appendix 1.xlsx" included with this RFI for completion of this Appendix.
 This information must be provided in electronic format.
-Refer to the Instructions section of this RFI for guidelines respecting the submission of information in electronic format.
+Please refer to the Instructions section of this RFI for guidelines respecting the submission of information in electronic format.